Hyperbolic structures on link complements, octahedral decompositions, and quantum $\mathfrak{sl}_2$: Gluing equations

-\begin{lemma} Any shaping of \(D\) gives well-defined region variables. \end{lemma} \begin{proof} The rules of \cref{def:region-variables} determine the \(r_i\) up to an overall constant from any shaping: we can walk from the unbounded region of \(D\) to any other region, picking up factors of \(a_i\) in the process.
+\begin{lemma} Any \(\chi\)-coloring of \(D\) gives well-defined region variables. \end{lemma} \begin{proof} The rules of \cref{def:region-variables} determine the \(r_i\) up to an overall constant from any \(\chi\)-coloring: we can walk from the unbounded region of \(D\) to any other region, picking up factors of \(a_i\) in the process.
 We need to make sure this assignment is well-defined.

 It's enough to check it's well-defined near each crossing.
 Given a choice of \(r_N\) at a crossing (labeled as in \cref{fig:crossing-regions}), we have both

 However, these give the same value for \(r_S\) because by \eqref{eq:a-transf-positive} and \eqref{eq:a-transf-negative} we have \(a_1 a_2 = a_{1'} a_{2'}\) at any crossing. \end{proof}